jamaldevsecops/ArgoCD/Projects/deploy-app-with-semantic-docker-image-version.md

-# Runbook: Deploying a Web Application with ArgoCD and Image Updater
+# Deploying a Web Application with ArgoCD and Image Updater (Semantic Docker Image Tag)

 This runbook provides a **step-by-step procedure** to deploy a web application (`myapp`) in Kubernetes using **ArgoCD** and **ArgoCD Image Updater**, with built-in validation checks after each step.